-7.3 Record Keeping
+6.3 Record Keeping

-- 7.3.1 Good record keeping is an essential part of the accountability of organisations to those who use their services.
+- 6.3.1 Good record keeping is an essential part of the accountability of organisations to those who use their services.
 Maintaining proper records is vital to an individual's care and safety.
-If records are inaccurate, future decisions may be flawed and harm may be caused to the individual.
-Where an allegation of abuse is made, all agencies have a responsibility to keep clear and accurate records.
-It is fundamental to ensure that evidence is protected and to show what action has been taken and what decisions have been made and why. - 7.3.2 It is equally important to record when actions have not been taken and why e.g. an adult with care and support needs with mental capacity may choose to make decisions professionals consider to be unwise.
+If records are missing or inaccurate, future decisions may be flawed and harm may be caused to the individual. - 6.3.2 Where an allegation of abuse is made, all agencies have a responsibility to keep clear and accurate records.
+It is fundamental to ensure that evidence is protected and to show what action has been taken and what decisions have been made and why. - 6.3.3 It is equally important to record when actions have not been taken and why e.g., an adult with care and support needs with mental capacity may choose to make decisions professionals consider to be unwise. - 6.3.4 Staff should be given clear direction as to what information should be recorded and in what format.
+The following questions are a guide: - What information do staff need to know in order to provide a high-quality response to the adult concerned? - What information do staff need to know in order to keep adults safe under the service's duty to protect people from harm? - What information is not necessary? - What is the basis for any decision to share (or not) information with a third party? - 6.3.5 A record of all actions and decisions must be made, as record keeping is a vital component of professional practice and is an essential element in documenting the legal justification for decisions.
+When abuse or neglect is raised, professionals need to look for past incidents, concerns, risks, and patterns.
+We know that in many situations, abuse and neglect arise from a range of incidents over a period of time.
+In the case of providers registered with CQC, records of these should be available to service commissioners and the CQC so they can take the necessary action.
+At a minimum there should be an audit trail of: - Date and circumstances of concerns and subsequent action - Decision making processes and rationales - Risk assessments and risk management plans - Consultations and correspondence with key people - Advocacy and support arrangements - Safeguarding plans - Outcomes - Feedback from the adult and their personal support network - Differences of professional opinion - Referrals to professional bodies

-4 http://freedomtospeakup.org.uk/the-report/

-- 7.3.3 Staff should be given clear direction as to what information should be recorded and in what format.
-The following questions are a guide: - What information do staff need to know in order to provide a high-quality response to the adult concerned? - What information do staff need to know in order to keep adults safe under the service's duty to protect people from harm? - What information is not necessary? - What is the basis for any decision to share (or not) information with a third party?

-8 Cooperation

-- 8.0.1 It is important within adult safeguarding for all partners to cooperate and work in a joined-up way, to eliminate the disjointed care that is a source of frustration to adults with care and support needs, other individuals, and staff, and which often results in poor care, with a negative impact on health and wellbeing.
-All organisations should work together and co-operate where needed, in order to ensure the wellbeing and safety of adults with care and support needs (including carers' support).
-Co-operation between partners should be a general principle for all those concerned, and all should understand the reasons why such co-operation is important. - 8.0.2 The Care Act 2014 sets out five aims of co-operation between partners which are relevant to care and support, although it should be noted that the purposes of co-operation are not limited to these matters: - 1.
-Promoting the wellbeing of adults needing care and support and of carers; - 2.
-Improving the quality of care and support for adults and support for carers (including the outcomes from such provision); - 3.
-Smoothing the transition from children's to adult's services; - 4.
-Protecting adults with care and support needs who are currently experiencing or at risk of abuse or neglect; - 5.
-Identifying lessons to be learned from cases where adults with needs for care and support have experienced serious abuse or neglect.

-9 Risk assessment and management
+7 Risk enablement and management